Nepal Tibet Bhutan Tour Itinerary

 Day 04 – Kathmandu to Pokhara

 Today, we’ll have a pleasant drive to Pokhara, touching Kathmandu on the outskirts as we move to the famed city.
-On the way, we’ll also visit the Manakamana Temple- a temple dedicated to the “Goddess of Fulfilling Wishes,” where you’re taking a car ride of 9 minutes.
+We’ll also visit the Manakamana Temple- a temple dedicated to the “Goddess of Fulfilling Wishes,” where you take a car ride of 9 minutes.
 The car ride is thrilling because it goes over the laden area of Manakamana hill, and we will see incredible scenes of the sprawling pastures below.

 Day 05 – Tours in Pokhara